-Demand for qualified GEOINT personnel has been outpacing the supply of suitably educated personnel for many years.
-To meet this growing demand USGIF developed the Collegiate Geospatial Intelligence Accreditation Program, thus assuring students entering the field possess the geospatial capabilities and providing a strong foundation for a GEOINT career pathway.
-Three universities, George Mason University, Penn State University and University of Missouri received full accreditation for the GEOINT certificates in 2009 followed by others over the next years.
-The first international university, NOVA IMS in Portugal, received accreditation in 2017, marking a significant milestone in USGIF's outreach and vision going forward.
+Demand for qualified GEOINT personnel has been outpacing the supply of a qualified workforce for many years.
+To meet this growing demand USGIF developed the Collegiate Geospatial Intelligence Accreditation Program, thus assuring students entering the field possess geospatial capabilities and a strong foundation for a GEOINT career pathway.

 USGIF took a leadership role and gathered GEOINT subject matter experts (SMEs) from a wide variety of markets to create industry's answers to government-specific credentials through the development of a transparent, transportable and trans-industry dynamic and rapidly expanding the body of knowledge and operating principles developed over many years of experience.
-Consequently, USGIF's Universal GEOINT Essential Body of Knowledge (EBK) was created as a set of cross cutting core competencies that incorporate knowledge from a number of disciplines previously thought of as stand-alone disciplines.
+Consequently, USGIF's Universal GEOINT Essential Body of Knowledge (EBK) was created as a set of cross cutting core competencies that incorporate knowledge from several disciplines previously thought of as stand-alone disciplines.
 This periodically evolving and updated EBK blends competencies critical for those working in the GEOINT profession and serves as the GEOINT curriculum framework and a unifying platform for the GEOINT Career Pathways.